corey-cole/simple-torch-model/README.md

 Finally, for CPU-only execution when the operating environment is guaranteed to be Intel hardware, an ONNX model can be compiled using [OpenVINO](https://docs.openvino.ai/2025/get-started/install-openvino/install-openvino-pip.html).

+## Future Direction

+The list below is an non-exclusive collection of additional export options that are being pondered.

+* OpenVINO IR: OpenVINO has optimizations for newer CPUs (mostly Intel, but there is some support like AVX2 that would apply to AMD as well)
+* AOTInductor:  The model is compiled into a shared object that can be natively loaded by PyTorch

 ## References

 * [Executorch on GitHub](https://github.com/pytorch/executorch)